Sen. Luján suffers stroke, expected to make ‘full recovery’

 A 50-50 split of the Senate has given Democrats control of the chamber with Vice President Kamala Harris holding the tie-breaking vote.
 Democrats will retain control while Luján is recovering, but will have only 49 voting members on their side of the aisle.

+“My thoughts are with Senator Ben Ray Luján and his family.
+I’m so glad to hear that he will make a full recovery,” Majority Leader Chuck Schumer said in a tweet Tuesday.
+“We look forward to his quick return to the Senate.”

+New Mexico’s other senator, Democrat Martin Heinrich, also sent regards.
+“I know that all of my fellow Senators and our constituents in New Mexico join me in sending our best wishes to him, his family, and his staff,” he wrote in a tweet.

-Luján won the Senate seat in 2020 after serving five terms in the House, where he was a trusted ally of Speaker Nancy Pelosi.
+Luján won the Senate seat in 2020 after serving six terms in the House, where he was a trusted ally of Speaker Nancy Pelosi.
 As one of the highest-ranking Latinos in Congress, Luján led the Democratic Congressional Campaign Committee, the party’s arm that supports House candidates, in the 2016 and 2018 elections.

-Note: An earlier version of this story incorrectly stated how many terms Luján served in the House.
-It was six, not five.